khadra1/big-data-challenge/README.md

-# big-data-challenge

-## Big Data - Extract Transform Load - Amazon Shoppers Reviews
+# Big Data - Extract Transform Load - Amazon Shoppers Reviews
 Using PySpark, PgAdmin, and AWS' Relational Databases using Google's Colab.

 ### “Alexa, Can You Handle Big Data?”